gbultman2/udacity-DataWarehouse/README.md

 ### Redshift Best Practices
 Now that we have the data warehouse best practices, let's take a look at Redshift best practices: [Redshift Best Practices](https://docs.aws.amazon.com/redshift/latest/dg/c_designing-tables-best-practices.html)

+1.  **Sort Keys** - we need to pick a sort key since that is how Redshift stores data on disk and how the query optimizer works.
+    - The option to use the join column as a sort key on most of the table seems appropriate since the queries we'll be doing have several joins on the fact table.
+However, in the interest of time on this project, I'll select the `AUTO` option.
+2.  **Distribution Style** - From the AWS help file: When you run a query, the query optimizer redistributes the rows to the compute nodes as needed to perform any joins and aggregations.
+The goal in selecting a table distribution style is to minimize the impact of the redistribution step by locating the data where it needs to be before the query is run.
+    - Since I am using `AUTO` optimization, I don't need to do anything here.
+3. **Automatic Compression** - ENCODE AUTO is the default and we will leave it that way.
+4. **Design Constraints** - Redshift doesn't actually use the constraints on tables for anything other than information.
+[Redshift Table Constraints](https://docs.aws.amazon.com/redshift/latest/dg/t_Defining_constraints.html)
+5. **Use Smallest possible column size** - This affects definitions for the `VARCHAR` type.
+We want to use an appropriate size for every `VARCHAR` column.
+6. **Use Date/Time data types for date columns** - We will need to use this in our date and time tables when we insert from the staging tables.

 ### Final Design